 Between the open bars, dessert buffets and restaurant-catered meals, it can feel as if there’s no choice but to skip out on the fun and RSVP “no” if staying on track is a priority.

 In fact, holiday food and beverage stress is so common nutrition experts have solutions ready for it.
 Here, find five of their best strategies for staying social while prioritizing your goals:

 HAVE AN ALCOHOL PLAN

-“A few drinks can start a spiral of events that lead to more and more calories,” notes Scott Baptie, RD.
+“A few drinks can start a spiral of events that lead to more and more calories,” notes Scott Baptie, a sports nutritionist based in the UK.
 In addition to the calories from alcohol, if you get buzzed, you’re more likely to make less-nutritious food decisions, whether it’s overeating at the event or grabbing a pizza on the way home.That’s why going into a holiday gathering with an idea of what and how much you’re going to drink is key.

 “Lower-calorie drinks like gin or vodka with bubbly water are the least detrimental choices,” says Baptie.
 “And if you’re worried about peer-pressure, stick with clear beverages.
 That way, you can switch to seltzer on ice and it will look the same.”
 Consider adding a slice of lemon or lime for more flavor.

 “Whether you’re at a holiday cookie swap or a cocktail party, there’s no need to feel deprived if your favorite dessert or the cheese plate is calling your name,” says Lauren Harris-Pincus, RD, author of “The Protein-Packed Breakfast Club.”
 She recommends enjoying three decadent bites guilt-free.
 “After three bites, the novelty wears off and you can sample a few treats without overdoing it.”